 The timing couldn't be better.
 Enterprise software buyers are increasingly skeptical of legacy platforms that bolt on AI features as an afterthought.
 They want tools built from the ground up with AI at the core, and they're willing to rip out existing systems to get them.
 Rox is betting that sales teams - historically resistant to change - are finally ready to ditch their CRMs if it means less data entry and more time actually selling.

 Sequoia and General Catalyst's involvement signals serious conviction in this thesis.
 Both firms have been aggressive in funding AI infrastructure and application layer companies, but enterprise software replacements represent a particularly high-stakes bet.
-Incumbents like and have massive installed bases, long-term contracts, and deep integrations that make switching painful.
+Incumbents like Salesforce and HubSpot have massive installed bases, long-term contracts, and deep integrations that make switching painful.
 For Rox to justify a billion-dollar valuation this early, investors must believe the AI advantage is worth the migration headache.